Harbeck History, Family Crest & Coats of Arms

 The surname Harbeck was first found in Swabia, where the name Harbach made an important early contribution to the feudal society which represented the backbone of early Europe.
 The name Harbach became prominent in local affairs and branched into many houses which played important roles in the savage tribal and national conflicts, in which each group sought power and status in an ever changing territorial profile.

-Important Dates for the Harbeck family
+Early History of the Harbeck family

 This web page shows only a small excerpt of our Harbeck research.
 Another 59 words (4 lines of text) covering the years 1831 and 1877 are included under the topic Early Harbeck History in all our PDF Extended History products and printed products wherever possible.